 Will you consider being their intercessor—to diligently pray for them?

 We are looking for dedicated Prayer Warriors.
-As God's breaks into new languages and people groups, the enemy is not happy.
+As God breaks into new languages and people groups, the enemy is not happy.
 The struggles that each Bible translation team faces are real and often overwhelming.
-We can connect you to a specific translation event or show you how to see the events happening in a region of the world that is on your heart.
+We have two great options for Prayer Warriors: You can pray from your own home for a translation event, or occasionally we have opportunities for you to travel and pray in person at the event.
 Prayer is needed for every part of Bible translation: preparation and dedication to the work, attending events to learn translation methods, and strength and wisdom to complete the entire task.
 As we empower churches in remote places, we have very limited access to their specific struggles, but we know that covering each language group in prayer is powerful.